-1. Conditions of Settlement - Subject to the procedures and limitations set forth in this Revenue Procedure, Appeals and the Department representative have the authority to settle cases based upon the hazards of litigation.
-Appeals or the Department representative may refuse to settle a case based upon the hazards of litigation if they believe that state tax policy would be better served with a judicial resolution.
-Settlements based on the hazards of litigation should reflect, on an issue by issue basis, the probable result in the event of litigation, or mutual concessions for the purpose of settlement based on the relative strength of the opposing positions where there is substantial uncertainty of the result in the event of litigation.

-- 2. Factors to Be Considered in Settlement Based on Hazards of Litigation Appeals or the Department representative will consider: - (A) the quality of the evidence likely to be presented, - (B) the credibility and availability of witnesses, - (C) the ability of the taxpayer to carry his burden of going forward with the evidence, - (D) the likelihood that the evidence the taxpayer can present will carry his burden of proof, - (E) the doubt as to an issue of fact, - (F) the doubt as to a conclusion of law, and - (G) the desirability of a judicial decision. - 3.
+- 1. Conditions of Settlement Subject to the procedures and limitations set forth in this Revenue Procedure, the Department representative has the authority to settle cases based upon the hazards of litigation.
+The Department representative should refuse to settle a case based upon the hazards of litigation if he or she believes that state tax policy would be better served with a judicial resolution.
+Settlements based on the hazards of litigation should reflect, on an issue by issue basis, the probable result in the event of litigation, or mutual concessions for the purpose of settlement based on the relative strength of the opposing positions where there is substantial uncertainty of the result in the event of litigation. - 2.
+Factors to Be Considered in Settlement Based on Hazards of Litigation The Department representative will consider: - (a) the quality of the evidence likely to be presented, - (b) the credibility and availability of witnesses, - (c) the ability of the taxpayer to carry his burden of going forward with the evidence, - (d) the likelihood that the evidence the taxpayer can present will carry his burden of proof, - (e) the doubt as to an issue of fact, - (f) the doubt as to a conclusion of law, and - (g) the desirability of a judicial decision. - 3.
 Procedure for Hazard of Litigation Settlements If the settlement is based on the hazards of litigation, it must be approved in the manner described herein.
-Because settlements based on the hazards of litigation must be uniformly made, to settle a case based on the hazards of litigation, Appeals or the Department representative must send a recommendation to the Department's General Counsel or his designee.
+Because settlements based on the hazards of litigation must be uniformly made, to settle a case based on the hazards of litigation, the Department representative must send a recommendation to the Department's General Counsel for Litigation or his designee.
 This recommendation must be based on the principles in this Revenue Procedure.
-The Department's General Counsel or his designee will review the settlement and advise the Director or his designee who may authorize the settlement.
-If the settlement is rejected, the Department's General Counsel, or his designee, the Director, or his designee may make suggestions for changes which would make it acceptable.
-If Appeals or the Department representative concurs with the changes, they may resubmit the recommendation after the changes are made.
+The Department's General Counsel for Litigation or his designee will review the settlement and advise the Director or his designee who may authorize the settlement.
+If the settlement is rejected, the Department's General Counsel for Litigation, or his designee, the Director, or his designee may make changes which would make it acceptable.
 If appropriate, the taxpayer will sign a Waiver of Restriction on Assessments to complete the settlement.

-E. Miscellaneous Appeals
+D. Miscellaneous Appeals